wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.1.6 =
+= 2.1.7 =
-2.1.6 * * Fix: Additional checks to ensure that the root path is never deleted
+2.1.7 * Update for WordPress 4.9.1.
+Preparations for Database Migration